NextronSystems/analysis-cockpit-manual/administration/initial.rst

 System Update
 -------------

-All updates can be done from the Web GUI.
-Simply navigate to the Updates section, review the release notes and click the update button.
-You can also check for new updates by clicking the ``Check for Updates`` Button.
+All updates are applied from the Web GUI.
+Simply navigate to the ``Updates`` section in the ``Settings`` menu, review the release notes and click the update button.
+You can also check for new updates by clicking the ``Check for Updates``.

 .. figure:: ../images/cockpit_update.png
    :alt: Updating the System